tweag/python-monorepo-example/content/blog/2019-02-06-mapping-open-source/index.md

 the graph.

-Python2.7 and Python3.6 form neat clusters with three central hub nodes that correpond to the python interpreter, the package management tool _pip_, and the build and installation tool _setuptools_.
+Python2.7 and Python3.6 form neat clusters with three central hub nodes that correspond to the python interpreter, the package management tool _pip_, and the build and installation tool _setuptools_.
 Python2.7 is used more often by packages outside of its cluster than Python3.6.
 In contrast to Python, Perl has only a single hub node for each specific version but it forms similarly dense